Criticism, Compliments and Complaints Procedure

 What we will do

-• We will endeavor to acknowledge your comments within 5 working days and if a detailed response is needed will respond within 28 working days.
+• We will endeavour to acknowledge your comments within 5 working days and if a detailed response is needed will respond within 28 working days.

 • If you are still not satisfied and you wish to make a formal complaint, this will be dealt with under our formal complaints process and we will ask you to put your complaint in writing.